joshuacox/phial-api/README.md

 Flex API
 ==================

-Flex API is a simple API that wraps a number of storage providers, exposing simple, consistent and secure way to upload and manage media.
-It leverages [django-rest-framework](https://github.com/tomchristie/django-rest-framework) API for the out of the box bells and whistles.
-The actual file uploading is taken care of using a [django upload package](https://github.com/derek-adair/django-fine-uploader).
+Flex API is a project that exposes a consistant way to interact with multiple storage engines.
+It leverages [django-rest-framework](https://github.com/tomchristie/django-rest-framework) for file uploading, parsing and all the goodies that DRF offers, as well as django storages to add to django's storage engine's.

 **With Vagrant / [django-dev-box](https://github.com/derek-adair/django-dev-box)**